GitJohn-G/SQLswitch/README.md

 A simple .bat script that lets you start and stop the SQL service in windows.

 # Warning
-This script wotks if the SQL service is named MySQL80 !!
+This script works if the SQL service is named MySQL80 !!

 # To do...
 - Make it work with difrently Named Services